Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Sabrina Brett

 Hello!
-I’m a spirited traveler on a quest to hike in the most picturesque alpine and coastal destinations across Europe.
+Iโ€™m a spirited traveler on a quest to hike in the most picturesque alpine and coastal destinations across Europe.
 In 2016, I left my home and job in San Francisco, California, to move to Germany, and later Austria.
-The following year, I launched this blog to help like-minded travelers experience unique and exciting ways to travel authentically.
-I have a B.A. in Music and a B.S. in Political Science.
+The following year, I created this blog to help like-minded travelers experience new and exciting ways to travel authentically.
+I travel to hike, and I hope to inspire your next adventure.

 6 thoughts on “Val Venegia to Rifugio Mulaz: Must-Do Hike in Pale di San Martino, Italian Dolomites”